-Music Scholarships:
+Music Scholarships

-A limited number of performance scholarships are available in the School of Church Music.
-They are awarded to students of proven ability and outstanding dedication to Christian service and many are given after the completion of one semester of residence, so that the faculty may have an opportunity to evaluate each student.
+A limited number of performance scholarships are available in the School of Church Music and Worship.
+They are awarded to students of proven ability and outstanding dedication to Christian service.
+Some are awarded after the completion of one semester of residence, so that the faculty may have an opportunity to evaluate each student.
+Details are available by contacting the School of Church Music and Worship at scmusic@swbts.edu or 817-913-1921 ext.
+3100.